 Rain drums down on the old bridge, its brickwork shiny with reflected lights.
-A steady ribbon of colourful umbrellas passed along one side, as tourists make their way across the river.
+A steady ribbon of colourful umbrellas pass along one side, as tourists make their way across the river.

 I stand still, umbrella-less, staring across at the old town, water dripping from my hair and beading on my leather jacket, taking in my first view of touristic Italy.

-After being based in Trentino and the quiet mountain town in the Dolomites, a bustling little city like Verona is a bit of a shock.
+After being based in a quiet mountain town in Trentino, a bustling little city like Verona is a bit of a shock.
 Even in the rain, the historical centre of Verona is crowded.
 Umbrellas are on sale everywhere, and restaurants display their menus in English as well as Italian.
 It’s all a bit overwhelming after quiet Mezzocorona.

 We cross the old bridge, wander through the narrow streets, and take refuge in a restaurant.
 Our waiter speaks perfect English, but we pretend we don’t and order pasta and wine in our basic Italian.
 The carbonara is delicious with a peppery bite, but we look around skittishly, still uncertain of our surroundings.